TencentARC/ArcNerf/docs/models.md

 ## fg_model
 Here are the class of fg_model, which concentrates on building the foreground object part.
 ### NeRF
-Nerf model with single forward(NeRF), and hierarchical sampling(NeRFFull).
+[NeRF](https://arxiv.org/abs/2003.08934) model with single forward or hierarchical sampling.
+You can control by `n_importance`.

 It is combination of GeoNet and RadianceNet, with ray sampling, resample pdf, ray marching, etc.

 ### MipNeRF
-MipNerf model do not use the isolated sampled points, but use a gaussian expectation for modeling the interval.
+[MipNerf](https://arxiv.org/abs/2103.13415) model do not use the isolated sampled points, but use a gaussian expectation for modeling the interval.
-It is only used for view synthesis rather than geometry extraction.
+It is used for view synthesis rather than geometry extraction.

 ### sdf_model
 SDF model is a class of fg_model that model the volumetric field as sdf.
 Compared to density field, it is better to